 Have you have ever received a friend request from a “person” like “Jake’s Bar” or “Johnny Tico”?
-Perhaps you knew it was a real business or took pity on the owner and added them.
+Perhaps you knew that it was a real business or took pity on the owner and added them.
 Chances are you find it a little annoying.

 If you got stuck with a profile for your business, then the good news is Facebook offers a tool to convert it to a page.
 Friends are turned into “Likes”, which are subscribed to new material posted on the page.
 The system works like a traditional email list, but is easier to use and comes with some great tools.